Potential Sentences and Outcomes of Police Investigation.

 Immediate Custody (Prison).
 Some sentences are judged to be so serious that immediate imprisonment is seen as necessary or the only option.
 People convicted of sexual offences and going to prison will be asked if they want to reside on a vulnerable prisoner (VP) wing, and so be separated from the general prison population.
-Most sentences involve serving half of the sentence in prison and then a minumum of twelve months under Probation supervision, during which time the licencee can be returned to prison for the rest of the sentence should they increase their risk or re-offend.
+Most sentences involve serving half of the sentence in prison and then a minimum of twelve months under Probation licence and supervision, during which time the licencee can be returned to prison for the rest of the sentence should they increase their risk or re-offend.
 Sentences above six months will result in 10 years or life-long sex offender registration.
 Life-long registration can be appealed after 15 years.